 Four figures would not be able to support even an individual with typical living expenses in the U.S. In most developed countries, this is nowhere near what a minimum hourly wage would be.

 For these reasons, most people mention 4 figures as a monthly salary, not yearly.

 You might think that getting into the 6-figure club will solve many of your financial problems and bring more happiness into your life.
 The truth is, it might.

 But, a 2018 study from Purdue University found that the point at which a level of income no longer has an impact on one’s emotional wellbeing is only $75,000 a year.
 This means, in general, even if you make over six figures a year, you’re not guaranteed a more satisfying life.
 In fact, the study also reveals that once the $75k threshold is reached, life satisfaction tends to decline with further increases in income.

 This is important to know before you decide to make a 6-figure income one of your financial goals.
-If you want to make more money, be sure you have a higher purpose than just more happiness in your life.
+If you want to make more money than your current salary, be sure you have a higher purpose than just more happiness in your life.

-What’s even more critical to understand is that good money management and a healthy money mindset are far more instrumental in building a secure financial future.
-Because the truth is if you don’t know how to manage your money now, you won’t know how to handle a bigger income later.
+What’s even more critical to understand is that effective money management and a healthy money mindset are far more instrumental in building a secure financial future.
+Because, is if you don’t know how to manage your money now, you won’t know how to handle a bigger income later.